aryarajeev000/E-Commerce-Website-/README.md

 **eCommerce MERN App**
-This is a complete eCommerce web application built using the MERN (MongoDB, Express, React, Node.js) stack.
-The project includes backend and frontend development, user authentication, admin panel, product management, filters, shopping cart.
+This eCommerce web application is built using the MERN (MongoDB, Express, React, Node.js) stack.
+The project includes backend and frontend development, user authentication, an admin panel, product management, filters, and a shopping cart.

 **Features**
 User Registration and Login with JWT Authentication